Link-AM/dst-server-quickstart/README.md

 7. [Download](https://github.com/Link-AM/dst-server-quickstart/archive/refs/heads/main.zip) or clone this git repository.

 8. Right click > Edit the StartDSTServers.bat and adjust the three variables as necessary.
+Be sure to keep the quotation marks at the end of each line.
 Save it.
 ![Yes thats my Steam ID.
 Add me!](https://github.com/Link-AM/dst-server-quickstart/blob/main/img/locations.PNG)

 8. Close your text editor and double click StartDSTServers.bat to start your server.